Version as adopted by the IndustriALL Congress on 14 September 2021

 - Middle East and North Africa

-A Regional Conference of all affiliates in the region will be held at least every four years if necessary.
+A Regional Conference of all affiliates in the region may be held once every four years if necessary.
 A Regional Conference may elect two Co-chairs, one woman and one man, from among the regional members of IndustriALL’s Executive Committee to coordinate the work in the region together with the Vice-President.
 The Regional Conference may also decide to set up smaller coordination bodies.

-The Regional Offices shall support the activities of the regional Executive Committee, cooperate with the Chairpersons and perform activities of the regions, based on resources allocated to them.
+The Regional Offices shall support the activities decided on by the regional Executive Committee, cooperate with the regional Vice-Presidents and perform activities of the regions, based on resources allocated to them.

 Article 29 - National Councils

 National Councils may be established by affiliates in countries where IndustriALL has more than one affiliate, in order to promote common action and maintain relations between the affiliates and the Secretariat.